wanmo1115/Projects/README.md

 # Projects
 Here is the list of some of the data analysis projects I have accomplished:

+Click the projects to look into the ouputs of the specific project.
+Some Python Notebook are too large, please reload it if it did not shows.

 Project Name | Tools & Platform | Output
 --- | --- | ---
 Chicago Crisis analysis | SQL, Python  |  Python Notebook, Powerpoint Report